 “The individual and group interconnect.
 Individual thought is respected and invited; collective thought is encouraged and developed”.
 Bernice Moore (here)

-But if your team is new to reflection, some more guidance can go a long way.
-Here are some questions to get you started.
+But if your team is new to retrospectives, some more guidance can go a long way.
+Here are 7 questions for your next retrospective.

 You can apply these questions to important events, specific projects, different areas of your team’s work or even processes.